omarreis/vsop2013/planetfun/README.md

 Andreas Hörstemeier's TMoon component was released to public domain according to component help file.
 Code in ahMoon.pas is derived from TMoon component.

+## Sun positions

+TSun object implements two calculation methods ( High and Low res, as described in AA )
+Sun geocentric equatorial coordinates are derived from Earth's VSOP87 heliocentric coords.

+This corresponds to the high res method, that uses VSOP87

+see VSOP87.SunData.pas

 # Planet textures

 Planets are represented by TSpheres with light reflecting surfaces ( TLightMaterialSource )